Embark on an adventure in New Zealand's seaside capital.

-Amazing academics and laid-back Kiwi culture in a metropolitan, yet walkable, city – nicknamed “Windy Wellington” because of the strong winds coming in from the Cook Strait.
-Our Semester in New Zealand – Victoria University of Wellington program offers you the best of everything on the North Island: strong academics, life in one of the world’s “most livable” cities, easy access to beaches and mountains, and the opportunity to immerse yourself in Kiwi and Maori culture.
+Amazing academics and laid-back Kiwi culture in a metropolitan, yet walkable, city – but maybe bring a coat for the nicknamed “Windy Wellington” because of the strong winds coming in from the Cook Strait.
+Our Semester in New Zealand – Victoria University of Wellington program offers you the best of everything on the North Island: strong academics, easy access to beaches and breathtaking mountains, and the opportunity to learn from the Kiwi and indigenous Maori cultures.

-- Global Leadership program, including activities such as diplomatic dialog seminars with speakers and experiential activities
+- Global Leadership program, including activities, like diplomatic dialog seminars and experiential activities

 - Official Victoria University of Wellington DIGITAL Transcript